 Extra protein can help with poor topline but also lethargy problems and poor hoof and skin quality.
 Topline Plus enables you to target supplementation without including extra calories and can suppress overeating from good doer types.
 Your horse can therefore continue to enjoy ad-lib hay without the added calorie concerns that feeding more compound feed would entail.

 No added sugar

-Provides 75 grams of protein per 100 grams of product
+Provides 75 grams of protein per 100 grams of the product

 Which horses will benefit from the addition of Topline Plus?

-- Horses which are on a reduced hay ration due to needing to lose weight.
+- Those on a reduced hay ratio due to needing to lose weight.